Announcing our new Course: AI Red-Teaming and AI Safety Masterclass

 How to Use Self-Ask?

-To use Self-Ask, you need to prepare a One- or Few-shot prompt that demonstrates how to answer the questions.
+To use Self-Ask, you need to prepare a One- or Few-Shot prompt that demonstrates how to answer the questions.
 In other words, you need to prepare examples of how a complex question is broken down into simpler sub-questions and the right answers to each question.
 Here's a prompt template you can use:

 Astronaut